 Once we have established what we are looking for (total focus and being lost in what we are doing), we move on to some of the methods that we can use to become mindful in our test-taking.

 I explain that we have to work to focus on things that don’t naturally grab our attention.
 It is natural for our minds to wander.
 It is natural for our thoughts to stray and cling to things that have nothing to do with the task at hand.
 This is where the work of mindfulness and mindful test-taking comes into play.

 How do we deal with the stray thoughts?
 As we sit down to take the test, we must commit to working toward mindfulness.
 By doing that, we acknowledge that there is going to be some work, especially when first starting to use mindfulness.
 Once we do that, we can move on to the skills we need to handle the stray thoughts that will come and interrupt us.

 Being Mindful in the Midst

 I tell my students to start taking the test as they normally would.
-When stray thoughts about things having nothing to do with the test pop into their minds, I say, look at them as if they were words or images.
-Notice them, as if they were saying hi to them, and then send them away as if they were releasing the words or images in a balloon filled with helium.
-I ask students to notice their leaving for a second, and then return to the test in front of them and their thinking within the test.
+When stray thoughts about things having nothing to do with the test pop into your minds, I say, look at them as if they were words or images.
+Notice them, as if you were saying hi to them, and then send them away as if you were releasing the words or images in a balloon filled with helium.
+I ask students to notice their leaving for a second and then return to the test in front of them and their thinking within the test.

 Of course, this practice takes persistence and self-control at first.
 Like anything else that is worthwhile, it takes commitment and practice.